ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

     - .nan
     - 1.0

-  For the vacuum interface, an initial value of ``1.0`` is set in the URDF file.
+  This is, because for the vacuum interface an initial value of ``1.0`` is set in the URDF file.

   .. code-block:: xml